Genomon-Project/paplot-doc/about.rst

 3. mutation-matrix graph

-| This matrix graph plots mutation number.
-| Virtical axis is gene and Horizontal axis is sample.
-|
+| Mutation-matrix graph shows mutation status for each gene (vertical axis) and sample (horizontal axis).

 .. image:: image/mut_dummy.PNG
   :scale: 100%

 4. signature |new|

-| This reports views each signature of detected mutation.
-| Stacked graph views aggregation of signature.
-|
+| Mutation signatures detected in the cohort and memberships of signatures per sample are represented.

 .. image:: image/sig_dummy.PNG
   :scale: 100%

-`You can use also pmsignature <https://github.com/friend1ws/pmsignature/>`_ .
+You can use also pmsignature <https://github.com/friend1ws/pmsignature/>`_ .

 .. image:: image/pmsig_dummy.PNG
   :scale: 100%